Stepan helps Wedgewood, Coyotes blank Devils

 Later in the first period, Tobias Rieder tracked down a loose puck in front of the net and tapped it to Stepan at the left goal post, where he shoveled it past Kinkaid, who came in with a 5-1-1 record.
 Stepan has 13 goals and 14 assists in 34 career games against New Jersey, and nine points in his nine games overall.

+“It’s tough, we weren’t very good and very sharp from the first period,” Devils defenseman Andy Greene said.
+“We needed to come out and build our game and we didn‘t.
+We didn’t make it hard enough on them all night, and they took advantage of some breakdowns.”

-Justin Martinook, Alex Goligoski and rookie Dylan Strome also scored for Arizona, with Strome getting his first NHL goal in his 12th game.
+Martinook, Alex Goligoski and rookie Dylan Strome later scored for Arizona, with Strome getting his first NHL goal in his 12th game.

 Martinook made it 3-0 late in the second, deflecting Kevin Connauton’s shot from the top of the right circle past Kinkaid.
 Connauton also assisted on Stepan’s goal, and his two assists matched his season total in his previous 24 games.
 Christian Fischer also had two assists.

-Goligoski and Strome, the AHL rookie of the month in November, scored in the third period, his first goal in 12 NHL games.
+In the third period, Goligoski scored his third of the season and Strome, the AHL rookie of the month in November, scored in his fifth game of the season.

+“I was coming off the bench, and was happy to get a puck in the slot and drive it down. ...
+It’s pretty unbelievable,” Strome said of his first career goal.

-NOTES: Coyotes G Antti Raanta (upper-body injury) sat out a fifth consecutive game, but could return Sunday at Vegas. ...
-D Jakob Chychrun, who had offseason knee surgery, could play his first game of 2017-18 on Sunday.
-Chychrun, who played in 68 games as a rookie last season, was recalled from AHL Tucson on Saturday but was scratched for the Devils game. ...
-Diamondbacks manager Torey Lovullo, recently chosen as the National League Manager of the Year, dropped the ceremonial first puck. ...
+NOTES: Coyotes G Antti Raanta (upper body) sat out his fifth consecutive game, but could return Sunday at Vegas. ...
+D Jakob Chychrun, who had offseason knee surgery, could play his first game of 2017-18 Sunday.
+Chychrun, who appeared in 68 games as a rookie last season, was recalled from AHL’s Tucson on Saturday but was scratched for the Devils game. ...
 New Jersey is 3-2 in the second contest of back-to-back games this season. ...
-Arizona has played only 12 of its 29 games at home (3-8-1), and goes back on the road for its next four.
+Arizona has played only 12 of its 29 games at home, and goes back on the road for its next four. ...
+Coyotes rookie C Dylan Strome returned to center, his natural position, after playing several games on the wing following his call-up from Tucson.